Embed This Data

 - 5.8% 5-year compound annual growth

 - FDI Inflow:

 The United Malays National Organization (UMNO) has ruled the ethnically and religiously diverse constitutional monarchy of Malaysia since independence in 1957.
-Dissatisfaction with pro-Malay affirmative-action programs and corruption generated important opposition gains in the March 2008 elections.
-In the 2013 elections, the UMNO-led coalition retained power but failed for the first time to win more than 50 percent of the popular vote.
+Widespread dissatisfaction with pro-Malay affirmative-action programs and corruption led to important opposition gains in the March 2008 elections.
+In the 2013 elections, the UMNO-led coalition retained power but for the first time failed to win more than 50 percent of the popular vote.
 The government maintains investments in such key sectors as banking, media, automobiles, and airlines.
-In 2014, a Malaysia Airlines plane was lost in the Indian Ocean, and another was shot down in Ukraine.
 Malaysia is a leading exporter of electronics and information technology products; other industries include agricultural products and automobiles.

 Government favoritism and the occasional lack of clear distinctions between public and private enterprises create conditions conducive to corruption.
 Officials regularly move back and forth between the private and public sectors, fostering cronyism and graft.
 The judiciary is subject to extensive executive branch influence.
 Arbitrary or politically motivated verdicts are common.
 The courts protect property rights adequately.

 Malaysia’s top individual and corporate income tax rates are 25 percent; the corporate rate is set to decline in 2016.
 Other taxes include a capital gains tax.
 The overall tax burden equals 15.8 percent of total domestic income.
 Government spending amounts to 29.3 percent of GDP.
 Large government spending projects have contributed to a budget deficit above 3 percent of GDP, and public debt equals 57 percent of total domestic output.